SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### changes

-The render() function of a given component is called when state or props change, initating the render phase.
+The render logic of a given component is called when state or props change, initating the render phase.
 Calling ReactDOM.render() also initiates the render phase for everything.
 For any change, react has two phases (with a rare inbetween phase): Render phase, commit phase (and pre-commit phase) The render phase is pure and has no side effects, may be paused aborted or restarted by react.
-The render phase involves react calling a constructor for newly mounted components, and the render() function for everything.
+The render phase involves react calling a constructor for newly mounted components, and the render logic for any component.
-The render() function of React creates a tree of React elements.
+The render logic of React components creates a tree of React elements.
-In the commit phase, we figure out how to output the tree of React elements to the output (e.g. the DOM) In an performance-unlimited word, react would just completely output the new tree of render() to the DOM.
+In the commit phase, we figure out how to output the tree of React elements to the output (e.g. the DOM) In an performance-unlimited word, react would just completely output the virtual DOM tree to the DOM.
-Since performance is limited, react needds to figure out what has changed between the new and old trees of render() calls and how to change the DOM based on that as little as possible, which is called »reconciliation«.
+Since performance is limited, react needds to figure out what has changed between the new and old virtual DOM trees and how to change the DOM based on that as little as possible, which is called »reconciliation«.
 Since complete tree diffs are O(n^{3}), reconciliation uses certain heuristics.

 ######## component lifecycle